flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/tcas.md

 ## Clear of Conflict

 TCAS will notify the flight crew via the aural warning "Clear of Conflict" when separation and range from a threat is adequate.
-At this tim,e the flight crew should perform the following actions:
+At this time, the flight crew should perform the following actions:

 If maneuver performed using AP/FD TCAS: